drehelis/ILrail-bar/README.md

 ## Usage

-1. **Initial Setup**: When you first launch the app, it will appear in your status bar with a train icon
+1. **Initial Setup**: When you first launch the app, it will appear in your menu bar with a train icon
 2. **View Trains**: Click the icon to open a popover with upcoming train information
 3. **Preferences**: Click the "Preferences" button in the popover to configure your stations, refresh interval, and alerts
 4. **Quick Actions**: